|

 Yeoman), an E3/E4 who was the Admiral's

-driver, and another enlistedman who was
+driver, and another enlisted man who had

-basically a"gofer".
+various duties.
 The Admiral's

-speechwriter, Cdr.
-John Barry was also a
+speechwriter, CDR John Barry was also a

 member of the staff but he worked out of